Skip to main content

-The regulatory proposal aims to provide AI developers, deployers and users with clear requirements and obligations regarding specific uses of AI.
-At the same time, the proposal seeks to reduce administrative and financial burdens for business, in particular small and medium-sized enterprises (SMEs).
+The AI Act (Regulation (EU) 2024/1689 laying down harmonised rules on artificial intelligence) provides AI developers and deployers with clear requirements and obligations regarding specific uses of AI.
+At the same time, the regulation seeks to reduce administrative and financial burdens for business, in particular small and medium-sized enterprises (SMEs).

-The proposal is part of a wider AI package, which also includes the updated Coordinated Plan on AI.
-Together, the Regulatory framework and Coordinated Plan will guarantee the safety and fundamental rights of people and businesses when it comes to AI.
-And, they will strengthen uptake, investment and innovation in AI across the EU.
+The AI Act is part of a wider package of policy measures to support the development of trustworthy AI, which also includes the AI Innovation Package and the Coordinated Plan on AI.
+Together, these measures guarantee the safety and fundamental rights of people and businesses when it comes to AI.
+They also strengthen uptake, investment and innovation in AI across the EU.

 Why do we need rules on AI?

-The proposed AI regulation ensures that Europeans can trust what AI has to offer.
+The AI Act ensures that Europeans can trust what AI has to offer.
 While most AI systems pose limited to no risk and can contribute to solving many societal challenges, certain AI systems create risks that we must address to avoid undesirable outcomes.

 For example, it is often not possible to find out why an AI system has made a decision or prediction and taken a particular action.
 So, it may become difficult to assess whether someone has been unfairly disadvantaged, such as in a hiring decision or in an application for a public benefit scheme.